Ravipandey24/realtimechat/README.md

-# Real Time Chat
+# Real-Time Chat

-This project is a Real Time Chat application that allows users to communicate with each other in real time.
+This project is a real-time chat application that allows users to communicate with each other in real time.

 **Tech Stack:** Next.js, TailwindCSS, NextUI, Pusher, Redis.